DrSoulain/PREVIS/README.md

 Recommandation for installation:
 -------------------------------

-From the downloaded directory PREVIS._version_.
+In the terminal, from the downloaded directory PREVIS:

 Firstly, install dependencies using Conda.
 It's recommended to create a specific environment using (conda create -n env_name) but you can use your base env.
 If you don't use Conda, you can use pip instead.